 LICENSE AGREEMENT

-This License Agreement (“Agreement”) is made and entered into as of ___________ ___, 2026 (the “Effective Date”), by and between Drainage District #3, an Idaho Drainage District located in Ada County, Idaho, organized under the laws of Idaho (“Licensor”), and Veolia Water Idaho, Inc., an Idaho corporation, whose address is 8248 W. Victory Road, Boise, Idaho 83709 (“Licensee”).
+This License Agreement (“Agreement”) is made and entered into as of ___________ ___, 2026 (the “Effective Date”), by and between Ada County Drainage District No. 3, a quasi-municipal corporation organized under the laws of the state of Idaho, Chapter 29, title 42, Idaho Code (“Licensor”), and Veolia Water Idaho, Inc., an Idaho corporation, whose address is 8248 W. Victory Road, Boise, Idaho 83709 (“Licensee”).
 Licensor and Licensee may each be referred to individually as a “Party” and collectively as the “Parties.”

 RECITALS